 LAST BUT NOT LEAST: The Blu-ray Scam

-Film transfer mills don't tell you this one for sure.
+8mm to DVD & Super 8 Film Transfer Mills™ (giving you just what you ask for) don't tell you this one for sure.
 The victim in this scam thinks s/he is buying a High Definition (HD) Product Blu-ray product for an HDTV -- but instead pays a premium price for a "fake" Blu-ray.

 Reducing all this information to a point -- once people know "the truth", they are reluctant to buy an expensive "archive gold" type disc to "archive" lowest grade video formats -- or even to "set themselves up" for a Blu-ray scam.
 Knowing "what to ask for" is second only to, knowing "who to ask".